BIDS/repro-case-studies/case-studies/khuff.md

 The continuous integration system, though difficult to implement due to build issues, has decreased development time.
 It would not be possible without CMake, GoogleTest, and Nose.

+##### What does "reproducibility" mean to you in general and/or in the particular context of your case study?

+A reproducible research product is one that has been sufficiently documented, well-constructed, and preserved for its results to be recreated by some external researcher or group.

+##### General questions about reproducibility [Optional]

+1) Why do you think that reproducibility in your domain is important?

+My domain, nuclear engineering, is one where precision and accuracy are both of utmost importance to both human and environmental outcomes.
+Any conclusions drawn by science can only make an impact in the real world if they can meet the standards set out by the Nuclear Regulatory Commission.
+For this, reproducibility is paramount.

+2) How or where did you learn the reproducible practices described in your case study?
+Mentors, classes, workshops, etc.

+I learned these practices primarily from my advisor, Paul P.H.
+Wilson at the University of Wisconsin, Madison.
+I also learned from colleagues in The Hacker Within, the Scientific Python community, and Software Carpentry.

+3) What do you see as the major pitfalls to doing reproducible research in your domain, and do you have any suggestions for working around these?
+Examples could include legal, logistical, human, or technical challenges.

+One major problem is export control.
+Making software and data open source is restricted by the US Department of Energy, in some cases.

+4) What do you view as the major incentives for doing reproducible research?

+- **Fear.** The fear of retractions due to faulty software or data can be reduced by enforcing transparent reproducible practices, which tend to reduce the likelihood of being accused of scientific fraud.
+- **Surprise.** Six months after a paper is submitted, the surprise of no longer recalling your own thought process is unpleasant.
+To avoid it, reproducible practices can help you reproduce your present work in the future.
+- **Ruthless Efficiency.** The automation inherent in reproducible workflows, makes tweaking and re-running of simulations and analysis very efficient.